Interventional Radiology Treatments and Services at UPMC Hamot

 |Circulation disorders, aneurysms, and peripheral artery disease

 - Angiography and angioplasty: Placement of needles and/or catheters into the arteries or veins throughout the body.
-This diagnosis many circulation disorders, including blockages and abnormal pouches in vessel walls (called aneurysms) and is often used following trauma to look for leakage or damage of major blood vessels.
+This can help diagnose many circulation disorders, including blockages and abnormal pouches in vessel walls (called aneurysms) and is often used following trauma to look for leakage or damage of major blood vessels.

 - Embolization: Controls bleeding (post traumatic).